svenlatham/svenlatham-beer/_beer/duvel.md

 ---
 name: Duvel
-description: Distinctive, lighter beer.
+description: Distinctive, lighter tasting beer but with quite a kick.
 A bit too fizzy in 75cl variants.
+strength: 8.5%
+country: be
+brewery: Duval Moortgat
 ---